-Figure 3. (a) Best represented families, in terms of genera (in yellow) and species (in green) of ethnobotanical importance in the study site (Itrubide, Nuevo Leon, Mexico), (b) Main ethnobotanical uses of plants registered in the flora, according to the interviewed, (c) Number of mentions of the plant part used to heal ills and diseases by the interviewed individuals, (d) Identified methods by the interviewedfor the medicak use of the sampled species in Iturbide, Nuevo León.
+Figure 3. (a) Best represented families, in terms of genera (in yellow) and species (in green) of ethnobotanical importance in the study site (Iturbide, Nuevo León, Mexico), (b) Main ethnobotanical uses of plants registered in the flora, according to the interviewed, (c) Number of mentions of the plant part used to heal ills and diseases by the interviewed individuals, (d) Identified methods by the interviewedfor the medical use of the sampled species in Iturbide, Nuevo León.

-A solution of Lophophora stems mixed with alcohol is commonly in rural areas to treat arthritis in northern Mexico, but is also traditionally used as a hallucinogen [83].
-Similarly, female Cannabis inflorescences are mixed with alcohol and used as a poultice to relieve arthritis and muscle pains, and the dried inflorescences are also smoked for recreational purposes.
-The former use may be closely related to the fact that the contents of flavonoids, cannabinoids and terpenoids reportedly have anti-inflammatory, anticancer and neuroprotective properties [81].
+A solution of Lophophora stems mixed with alcohol is common in rural areas to treat arthritis in northern Mexico, but is also traditionally used as a hallucinogen [65].
+Similarly, female Cannabis inflorescences are mixed with alcohol and used as a poultice to relieve arthritis and muscle pains, and the dried inflorescences are also smoked for recreational purposes [13].
+The former use may be closely related to the fact that the contents of flavonoids, cannabinoids, and terpenoids reportedly have anti-inflammatory, anticancer and neuroprotective properties [66].
 Leaves from Thymus genus are frequently used to relieve respiratory and gastrointestinal ailments and skin infections.
-However, currently, derivatives from its essential oils are more widely used due to their reported antimicrobial and anticancer effects [82].
-In Iturbide, Melia has properties to cure gastrointestinal symptoms, and Melia leaves in cold water have also been reported to cure diarrhea in South Africa [83].
-Similarly, raw or boiled Lycopersicon fruits are used as poultice for their antibacterial, antifungal and antiviral properties derived from its peptides [84].
-Parts of Jatropha dioica are crushed and milled, and the resulting pulp is applied directly to the head to dye the hair black, prevent hair loss, control dermic head infections and it is frequently used as shampoo.
-Its antifungal properties may be due to the presence of alkali esters, acetic acid and ferulic acid, but also to certain diterpenes such as citlalitrione, jatrophatrione, jatropholone A, and jatropholone B present in stems and roots of this species [85].
-A traditional medicinal use of Plectranthus coleoides is achieved from plant’s drying, milling it with glycerine and spreading it on the chest and nostril to treat chest pain, runny nose, and breathing problems.
-Other species of this genus are also have medicinal application to treat for toothache, dermatitis, throat pain, antiseptic, vomiting, nausea, ear infections and burns [86].
+However, currently, derivatives from its essential oils are more widely used due to their reported antimicrobial and anticancer effects [67].
+In Iturbide, Melia has properties to cure gastrointestinal symptoms, and Melia leaves in cold water have also been reported to cure diarrhea in South Africa [68].
+Similarly, raw or boiled Lycopersicon fruits are used as a poultice for their antibacterial, antifungal and antiviral properties derived from its peptides.
+Parts of Jatropha dioica are crushed and milled, and the resulting pulp is applied directly to the head to dye the hair black, prevent hair loss, control dermic head infections and it is frequently used as a shampoo.
+Its antifungal properties may be due to the presence of alkali esters, acetic acid, and ferulic acid, but also to certain diterpenes such as citlalitrione, jatrophatrione, jatropholone A, and jatropholone B present in stems and roots of this species [69].

+Traditional medicinal use of Plectranthus coleoides is achieved from the plant’s drying, milling it with glycerine, and spreading it on the chest and nostril to treat chest pain, and runny nose, and breathing problems.
+Other species of this genus also have a medicinal application to treat toothache, dermatitis, throat pain, antiseptic, vomiting, nausea, ear infections and burns.
 Blending Capsicum annuum fruits in water generates a relatively spicy solution that is consumed to treat coughs and extract phlegm.
-Other studies have reported that it is effective as a circulatory stimulant [87], and that can be also used as antioxidant, anti-inflammatory [88], and gastric anticancerigen [89].
-The plant parts of some taxa are used completely dry; the most commonly used in Iturbide are Larrea tridentata to treat foot odour, and three species of Lamiaceae, Monarda citriodora, Hedemoa drummnodii, and Poliomintha longiflora, whose dry leaves and branches are put under the pillow at night to reduce the effects of insomnia.
-Monarda citriodora is also used to treat wounds, fevers, skin infections and respiratory problems [90].
-Hedeoma drummondii is used to treat infections and sore throats Appendix A, [91]).
+Other studies have reported that it is effective as a circulatory stimulant, and that can be also used as an antioxidant, anti-inflammatory, and gastric anticancerigen [70].
+The plant parts of some taxa are used completely dry; the most commonly used in Iturbide are Larrea tridentata to treat foot odor, and three species of Lamiaceae, Monarda citriodora, Hedemoa drummnodii, and Poliomintha longiflora, whose dry leaves and branches are put under the pillow at night to reduce the effects of insomnia.
+Monarda citriodora is also used to treat wounds, fevers, skin infections and respiratory problems.
+Hedeoma drummondii is used to treat infections and sore throats Appendix A).

-3.4.
+3.2.3.
 Food